nschlia/ffmpegfs/INSTALL.md

 * libbluray (>= 0.6.2)

-The commands to install just the first prerequisites follow.
+The commands to only install the first set of prerequisites come next.

-Please read the "Supported Linux Distributions" chapter in README.md for details.
+For more information, see the "Supported Linux Distributions" chapter in README.md.

 **On Debian:**